-Driving a CMV when the CDL is revoked, suspended or cancelled, or the driver is disqualified from operating a CMV.
+Driving a CMV when the CDL is suspended.

 Causing a fatality through negligent operation of a CMV.

 You will lose your CDL for at least three years if the offense occurs while you are operating a CMV that is placarded for hazardous materials.